 TOP WHISKY COCKTAIL IDEAS TO MAKE AT HOME

-*UPDATED JAN 21* After the long dark month of January, the Scots give us cause for celebration as we raise a glass to the birth of the nation’s poet, Robert Burns.
-In spite of Coronavirus restrictions this year, it seems the Scots won’t let this Burn’s Night go by without a small celebration.
+*UPDATED JAN 22* After the long dark month of January, the Scots give us cause for celebration as we raise a glass to the birth of the nation’s poet, Robert Burns.
+In spite of some Coronavirus restrictions still in place, it seems the Scots won’t let this Burn’s Night go by without a small celebration.
 So, whether you are sharing poetry, song and a full Burn’s supper of haggis, neeps and tatties at home with family.
 Or you simply want to raise a toast to the Scottish bard and a better 2021.
 You can’t end the night without a wee dram of whisky.
 Our top 5 favourite Burn’s Night whisky cocktails blend traditional and contemporary and can easily be made at home.

 For a stylish, romantic and fiery choice, mix it up with these top whisky cocktail ideas to make at home.